 A: A transformation, no matter how complex it is (even when using multiple chained transformations), is counted as a single transformed resource.

-A: Such files, when transformed, are counted according to the following key -
+A: Such files, when transformed, are counted based on the dimensions and number of frames:

-- Animated GIF - 1 transformation plus an additional transformation for every 10 frames.
+- Animated images (e.g. GIF)- 1 transformation, plus an additional transformation for every 10 frames.

-- Animated GIF to video - Every 5 frames = 1 transformation.
+- Animated images to video - Every 5 frames = 1 transformation.

-- PDF - 1 transformation plus an additional transformation for every 10 pages.
+- Multi-page PDF assets - 1 transformation plus an additional transformation for every 10 pages.

 - SD Video - 1 second = 2 transformations